 Syllabus: This module will expand on skills learnt from the first year and is designed to enhance students development as a professional artist.
-The delivery of historical content/issues and technological developments will help to develop the students practice-based projects and articulate ideas that are relevant in other photography modules at an intermediate level of competency.
-Examination: Examined within the department, internally moderated.
+This theory module continues with the historical practices and artistic movements in photography.
+Understanding these developments will help to develop the students practice-based projects and articulate ideas that are relevant in other photography modules at an intermediate level of competency.